computerguided/DigitMind/README.md

 std::random_device rd;
 ```

-A Mersenne Twister random number generator of the typ [`std::mt19937`](https://en.cppreference.com/w/cpp/numeric/random/mersenne_twister_engine) is initialized with the seed from the random device.
+A Mersenne Twister random number generator of the type [`std::mt19937`](https://en.cppreference.com/w/cpp/numeric/random/mersenne_twister_engine) is initialized with the seed from the random device.
 This generator produces high-quality random numbers and is commonly used in simulations and other applications requiring randomization.

 ```c++
 std::mt19937 gen(rd());